bagustyo92/auth/readme.md

-- Unit test only for service layer
+- For add product, I add cart functionality for better separation, it will always creating new cart if you not send an id on the body request.
+- But if you want to add quantity on the existing cart you can use id cart for add the quantity or add new product to the cart.
+See example on the collection add product postman below
 - Collection request you can import from dir test/Cart Service - Telkom Test.postman_collection.json
 - For question 1-5 you can find the answer from endpoint test -> you can refer to postman collection above
+- Unit test only for service layer
 - Run this service using `docker build -t {container_name} .` and `docker run -d {container_name}`
 - Or use `go run .` -> dont forget to `go mod tidy` first